 Hiya!
-I'm Elizabeth, Stephanie's older sister, and I'm 17 years old and a senior at Barbara Ingram School for the Arts (BISFA).
-My hobbies include reading, playing the violin and piano, exercising, cooking (or at least learning about food!), engulfing myself in our cultural multi-ethnicity, building with Legos, watching anime, and being a nerd in general. ^-^ I live with my little sister, my mom and dad, my pet snails, fish, and three cats.
-My dream is to become an engineer who brings harmony into the world through the fusion of music and technology!
+I'm Elizabeth, Stephanie's older sister, and I'm 19 years old and currently a sophomore at Cornell University.
+I graduated high school at Barbara Ingram School for the Arts (BISFA).
+My hobbies include reading, playing the violin and piano, exercising, cooking (or at least learning about food!), engulfing myself in our cultural multi-ethnicity, building with Legos, watching anime, and being a nerd in general. ^-^ When I am not residing in a Cornell dormitory, I live with my little sister, my mom and dad, my fish, and three cats.
+My dream is to become an engineer who brings harmony into the world through the fusion of music and technology as well as discover the wonders of bio-inspired and soft robotics!

 When I was in elementary school, I made my first 5 minute frame-by-frame animation for my school's talent show.
 I called it "Eli's Math Nightmare" and basically it was about this boy, Eli, who was afraid about the math test he had in school the next day and how he would do on it.
 When he goes to sleep that night, he has a nightmare involving a giant math book and some evil looking numbers.
 Then when he wakes up the next morning, he suddenly gets the realization that he was just dreaming and promptly decides that he will do well on the test!
 Yay!